zeriahgroup/Travel/travels/2026_Tasmania.md

 - [TASMANIA, AUSTRALIA (2026) 10 Beautiful Places To Visit In Tasmania (+ Travel Tips) - by World Wild Hearts](https://www.youtube.com/watch?v=K3a0fzJ9fLA)

 **Pre booking of restaurants and attractions:**
-- **Gordon River Cruise (Strahan):** This is one of the biggest attractions on the West Coast, and you need to book your seat a few weeks in advance.
 - **Bicheno Penguin Tours:** These guided evening tours are highly popular for watching wild fairy penguins return to shore, so you need to book ahead to secure a spot.
 - **Maria Island Ferry & Bike Hire:** If you plan a day trip to Maria Island, you should book the Encounter Maria Ferry in advance.
 Since there are no cars on the island, renting a bike is the best way to get around, and the bike rentals book out quickly.
 - **Port Arthur Historic Site:** It is highly recommended to pre-book your entry tickets online.
 This streamlines your entry and helps you avoid crowds at the main ticketing area.